sensible-hq/sensible-docs/readme-sync/v0/welcome/300 - concepts.md

 Lines
 ----

  A "line" is a rectangular region containing text.
 Readers of left-to-right written languages think of "lines"  as vertically ordered.
-But for Sensible, multiple lines  (shown as gray boxes) can exist at the same height on the page.
-In other words, a line is set apart from other lines by any type of whitespace,  not just by newlines:
+But for Sensible, multiple lines  (shown as gray boxes) can exist at the same height on the page:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/line_concept.png)

+ In other words, a line is set apart from other lines by any type of whitespace,  not just by newlines.

 Line sorting